 The government-wide financial statements include a statement of net assets and the statement of activities.
 These statements display information about the City as a whole.
 The statements distinguish between governmental and business-type activities of the City.
 These financial statements include the financial activities of the City except for fiduciary activities.
-Governmental activities, which normally are supported by taxes and intergovernmental revenues, are reported separately from business-type activities, which rely on fees and charges for support.
-The government-wide statement of activities reflects costs of government by function for governmental activities and business-type activities.
+Governmental activities, which normally are supported by taxes and intergovernmental revenues, are reported separately from business-type activities reflects costs of government by function for governmental activities and business-type activities.
 Program revenues include charges paid by recipient for the goods or services offered by the program and grants or contributions that are restricted to the program.
 Revenues which are not classified as program revenues are presented as general revenues of the City.